jmatsu/remocon-starter-kit/README.md

 Forked repository cannot be private so that you need to duplicate this repository

-- Create a repository in your account or organization (e.g. remote-config-management)
+- Create a *private* repository in your account or organization (e.g. remote-config-management)
 - Run the script below

 ```